 Various factors play a role in risk during a patient procedure as a result of positioning.
 Intrinsic and extrinsic factors can interact to contribute to the risk of developing pressure sores.
 Extrinsic factors may include pressure intensity and duration and overall effects of anesthesia.
 Intrinsic factors can include the overall health of the patient, and preexisting conditions such as respiratory or circulatory disorders, diabetes mellitus, anemia, malnutrition, advanced age, and body size.3 Additionally, the musculoskeletal system of the patient may be subjected to stress during patient positioning.
 When anesthetics and muscle relaxants depress pain, pressure receptors and muscle tone, the normal defense mechanisms cannot guard against joint damage or muscle stretch and strain.
 One of the main goals of proper patient positioning is to keep the patient's body as naturally aligned as possible while providing the surgical staff access to the surgical site, and quick, jerky movements should be avoided.3

 Fowler's position, also known as sitting position, is typically used for neurosurgery and shoulder surgeries.
 The beach chair position is often used for nasal surgeries, abdominoplasty, and breast reduction surgeries.
 When positioning a patient in Fowler's position, the surgical staff should minimize the degree of the patient's head elevation as much as possible and always maintain the head in a neutral position.
 The patient's arms should be flexed and secured across the body, the buttocks should be padded, and the knees flexed 30 degrees.
 In Fowler's position, the patient is at an increased risk for air embolism, skin injury from shearing and sliding, and DVT forming in the patient's lower extremities.
-In this position, a patient has an increased pressure risk in their scapulae, sacrum, coccyx, ischium, back of knees, and heels.2,3
+In this type of position, a patient has an increased pressure risk in their scapulae, sacrum, coccyx, ischium, back of knees, and heels.2,3

 In High Fowler's position, the patient is usually seated (Fowler's position) at the head end of the operating table.
 The upper half of the patient's body is between 60 degrees and 90 degrees in relation to the lower half of their body.
 The legs of the patient may be straight or bent.

 Supine position, also known as Dorsal Decubitus, is the most frequently used position for procedures.
-In this position, the patient is face-up.
+In this reclining position, the patient is face-up.
 The patient's arms should be tucked at the patient's sides with a bedsheet, secured with arm guards to sleds.
 The arms may be flexed and secured across the body or extended and secured on padded armboards.4 Supine position is commonly used for the following procedures: intracranial, cardiac, abdominal, endovascular, laparoscopic, lower extremity procedures, and ENT, neck and face.
 In Supine position, the patient may risk pressure ulcers and nerve damage.
 This position causes extra pressure on the skin and bony prominences over the occiput, scapulae, elbows, sacrum, coccyx and heels.2,3

 Jackknife position, also known as Kraske, is similar to Knee-Chest or Kneeling positions and is often used for colorectal surgeries.
-This position places extreme pressure on the knees.
+This type of position places extreme pressure on the knees.
 While positioning, surgical staff should place extra padding for the knee area.

 The kidney position resembles lateral position, except the patient's abdomen is placed over a lift in the operating table that bends the body to allow access to the retroperitoneal space.
 A kidney rest is placed under the patient at the location of the lift.